stride-nyc/autopilot-scripts/demo/README.md

   - CONDUCTOR_VERSION
 - **Install Conductor Docker Image.** Pulled from our private docker image repository.
   - **Create run script.** Wrapper to easily run a new container with the Conductor docker image correctly configured at `~/.conductor/run.sh`.
-- **Install Conductor Python package with Pipx.** Pulls the Condcutor python package from our private git repository.
+- **Install Conductor Python package with Pipx.** Pulls the Conductor python package from our private git repository.